merchantdanish/mcp-aget-ai/examples/workflow_mcp_server/README.md

 ## Code Structure

-- `server.py`: Defines the workflows and creates the MCP server
+- `basic_agent_server.py`: Defines the BasicAgentWorkflow and creates an MCP server
-- `client.py`: Connects to the server and runs the workflows
+- `client.py`: Connects to the server and runs the workflow
-- `mcp_agent.config.yaml`: Configuration for MCP servers and other settings
+- `mcp_agent.config.yaml`: Configuration for MCP servers
 - `mcp_agent.secrets.yaml`: Secret API keys (not included in repository)

 ## Understanding the Code